Quotes About Giving

 The most likely meaning is that the president is better translated "the one presiding."

-This would signify that no specific church leader had to preside at church meetings during the 2nd and early 3rd centuries.
-That would be likely due to the fact that Christians could not have had church buildings at that time; they would have been torn down.
+This would signify that no specific church leader had to preside at church meetings during the 2nd century.
+That would likely be due to the fact that Christians could not have had church buildings at that time; they would have been torn down.

 Numerous small meetings in the homes of poor Christians would have required those who were not elders to lead some of them.